 Most of the health problems we see with "outside dogs" can easily be prevented with proper sanitation.

 All surfaces should be cleaned and disinfected with a germicidal cleaner, not just the floor.
-Spray, mop, or wipe down every surface, including water and food bowls, walls, and crates.
+Spray, mop, or wipe down every surface, including walls and crates.
+Don't forget to sanitize water and food bowls.
 These cleaners also kill molds, mildews, and other odor-causing fungi and bacteria and leave kennels smelling fresh.

-All kennels and runs should have floors of sealed concrete to provide the best barrier against disease organisms.
-Gravel or dirt surfaces are not recommended because they are too difficult to keep clean and impossible to disinfect.
+All kennels and runs should have floors of sealed concrete to provide the best barrier against disease causing organisms.
+Gravel, dirt, and grass are not recommended because they are too difficult to keep clean and impossible to disinfect.

 Keeping your dog's outside area clean isn't difficult, expensive, or all that time consuming.
-And it could save you a considerable amount of money in veterinarian bills in the long run.
-Most importantly, it's what's best for your dog.
+In the long run, it could save you a considerable amount of money in veterinarian bills.
+Most importantly, it's what's best for the health and safety of your dog.